5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/NVRAM_Fix_(SSDT-PMCR)/README.md

 Although adding missing devices/features may improve performance, they can only be regarded as a refinement.
 They are not a necessity for getting your Hackintosh to work, except for `PMCR` which is a requirement for Z390 Chipsets.

 ## Instructions
-- In ACPI, you won't find `PMCR` or `APP9876`, since it's a device exclusivle used by Apple in their DSDTs.
+- In ACPI, you won't find `PMCR` or `APP9876`, since it's a device exclusively used in DSDTs by Apple.
 - Add ***SSDT-PMCR.aml*** for 6th Gen Intel and newer but it's not needed if NVRAM is working correctly!</br>
 :warning: Mandatory for Z390 Boards!